syedabduke/syedabduke/README.md

 ## A Bit More About Me 📖

 - 🏀 Passion for sports, blending with my knack for **economics** to analyze sports trends.
-- 📚 Continuously learning about **cybersecurity** to understand the underpinnings of digital defense.
+- 📚 Continuously learning about **cybersecurity** to understand the underpinnings of digital defense
-- 💬 Pronouns: He/Him

 ---